 - a statement of copyright laws and what can and cannot be posted;

-- disclaimers that posts are personal and not the responsibility of the company;
+- disclaimers that posts are personal and not made on the companies behalf;

-- posts should comply with diversity and equality laws;
+- posts should comply with diversity, inclusion and equality laws;

-- no information to be given about customers or employees online; and
+- no information to be given about customers or employees online without their agreement

 - no negative or offensive posts to be made.

-Appoint someone in your organisation to take strategic responsibility for:
+Appoint people within your organisation to take strategic responsibility for:

 - your social media output;